jboydt/tth_tree_fa18/README.md

 Binary search tree, TTh section, Fall 2018 (Project 4).

 ## Description:
-This is a binary search tree made as a collaboration by the Tuesday/Thursday Butte College Fall 2018 CSCI21 class.
+This is a binary search tree made as a collabortaion by the Tuesday/Thursday Butte College Fall 2018 CSCI21 class.

 ## Supported Functions:
 Function          | Description